-In line with the Code, the Board delegated certain responsibilities to Board sub-committees, to assist with the execution of its functions and to ensure that there is independent oversight of internal control, risk management and executive remuneration.
-All Board committees are supported by the Company Secretary.
+In line with the Code, the Board delegated certain responsibilities to Board committees, to assist the Board in carrying out its functions and ensure that there is independent oversight of internal control, risk management and executive remuneration.
+All Board committees are supported by the Corporate Secretary.